NAME¶

 a single IPv4 or IPv6 address, separated by a colon.
 It can also be used to

-overwrite the IP addresses of hostnames Podman adds to /etc/hosts
+overwrite the IP addresses of hostnames Podman adds to /etc/hosts by default

 (also see the --name and --hostname options).
 This option can be